lotusnprod/lotus-manuscript/manuscript.md

 ###### Add the reference documenting the structure-organism pair <a name="add_ref"></a>

-Finally, since we report documented structure-organisms pairs, we need to add the reference for this newly created ```compound found in taxon``` relationship.
+Finally, since we report referenced structure-organisms pairs, we need to add the reference for this newly created ```compound found in taxon``` relationship.
 This happens on the item about the compound, just below the ```found in taxon``` statement.
 Click on the ```0 references``` link and then on ```add reference```: